mosin-23/vw-ideathon/README.md

 Welcome to the Volkswagen Car I Mobilothon project!
 This web application was developed to showcase innovative features and services for Volkswagen cars, focused on enhancing user experiences and improving car service interactions.

+You can view the working in this video:-https://drive.google.com/file/d/1NRWY1iobDpIOun4ztIz7lXv76NDEOwxh/view?usp=drive_link

 Features:
 -Home Page: A welcoming page with an overview of the features available in the app.